sakshirathoree/django-markdown-editor/README.md

 [![license][5]][6] [![python version][7]][8] [![django version][9]][10] [![build][11]][12] [![black][18]][19]

 **Martor** is a Markdown Editor plugin for Django, supported for _Bootstrap_ & _Semantic-UI_.
+#forking the repo for Setting Up a Django web application to learn how to host the application using Docker

 ### Features